demergent-labs/open_value_sharing/README.md

 }
 ```

-### Explain each concept

--   platforms
--   assets
--   payment mechanism
--   sharedPercentage
--   period
--   sharingHeuristic
--   depth
--   weight
--   periodic batch
--   payment

 TODO should we explain logging etc?
 Should we explain what the implementation should do about logging, about providing stats etc?

-### Payment Heuristic

-At the end of each period, a Periodic Payout Amount is calculated as follows:

-Determine the total Shared Value Source.
-Multiply that by the Shared Value Source Percentage.
-This is the PPA.

-Take the PPA and multiply it be .5.
-This is the PPA for the first level.
-Divide the PPA by the number of dependencies in that level and pay out that amount to each dependency.

-The new PPA is the amount leftover after multiplying the original PPA by .5.

-#### Shared Value Source

-The amount of cycles burned within a period.

-#### Shared Value Source Percentage

-The percentage of the Shared Value Source that will be paid out at the end of a period.

-#### Period

-The length of time between payouts.

-#### Periodic Payout Amount (PPA)

-The amount to be paid out at the end of a period.

 TODO do we need to explain supply/demand, prices, common concerns?